 PART TWO: AN INTERVIEW OF A FELLOW COMIC MAKER

 Now that we have learned how to make a comic, we should learn why comics are so important.
-But instead of me telling you why comics are unique, and significant as a medium, why don't we indulge in a fellow comic maker, Ethan Charles!
+But instead of me telling you why comics are unique and significant as a medium, why don't we indulge in a fellow comic maker, Ethan Charles!

 What made you want to create a comic, and how long have you been into illustrative literature?

 I’ve loved stories and storytelling for as long as I can remember.
 It’s nice to create fun characters and interesting worlds that people can get attached to.
 I created this comic as a satirical take on the mean girls cliche.
-I wanted to see how boys of culturally diverse backgrounds would react in a realistic high school setting, with some fun slice of life aspects thrown throughout.
+I wanted to see how boys of culturally diverse backgrounds would react in a realistic high school setting, with some fun slices of life aspects thrown throughout.

 When making a comic, how much time and dedication does it take to work on it?

 I’ve been planning this story since freshman year and started the actual drawing process during quarantine.
-Funny enough, I wanted to base the characters on people I knew, so I named all there of the main characters after myself, half of which was inspired by Heather’s and half inspired by the fact that there were actually three people named Ethan in my AP Lang class, which I found too funny.
+Funny enough, I wanted to base the characters on people I knew, so I named all three of the main characters after myself, half of which was inspired by Heather’s and half inspired by the fact that there were actually three people named Ethan in my AP Lang class, which I found too funny.

 What do you think make comics special?